MelissaHarper/MelissaHarper.github.io/_posts/2023-01-25-Quantitative-Politics-with-R.md

                     "2001ob", "2005ob", "2010", "2015", "2017")
 ```

-Next we'll put together the function to scrape data.
-We'll use past0() to concatenate our url, year, and file type and read_delim() for the year we specify.
+Next we'll put together a function to scrape data.
+From our test link we can see that the year and file type are at the end of the url.
+So, we'll use past0() to concatenate our url with the year and file type.
+Then we'll use read_delim() as we did previously to import the data.
+Finally, we'll use the mutate function to add a 'year' column and use the election year to fill the column for each dataset.

 ```r